 Data is increasingly the nerve center behind today’s growing streaming platforms and services – influencing recommendation engines, ad models, content development and more.
 Companies are using data as a distinguishing feature for their services.
 Who are the leaders in OTT entertainment analytics?
 How is audience measurement impacting their decision making?
 How have the streaming services evolved to reflect the wealth of first party data that comes tied to OTT platforms?
 Entertainment analytics chiefs across the OTT landscape share how they are advancing their platforms.

-Derek Smith, Principal, Media and Entertainment Advisory Practice, PwC
+Derek Smith, Principal, Technology, Media & Telecommunications Practice, PwC

 Julie DeTraglia, Head of Advertising Sales Research, Hulu